Title 39. Public Finance

 (49) “Responsible bidder or proposer” means a person who has the capability in all respects to perform the contract requirements and the integrity and reliability which will assure good faith performance.

-(50) “Reverse auction” means a competitive online solicitation process on the Internet for materials, supplies, services, products, or equipment in which vendors compete against each other online in real time in an open and interactive environment.
+(50) “Reverse auction” means a competitive online solicitation process on the internet for materials, supplies, services, products, equipment, or consulting services in which vendors compete against each other online in real time in an open and interactive environment.